He who seeks equity must do equity

 Introduction:

-Law of equity is law of conscience, when anyone comes to the court of equity in order to get relief he is considered to ready and willing to recognize equitable right of other party against plaintiff himself.
+court of equity in order to get relief he is considered to ready and willing to

 Meaning of Maxim:

-The maxim “he who seeks equity must do equity” explains that law of equity requires everyone who comes to get relief to be willing to concede, recognize and admit equitable right of defendant.
+law of equity requires everyone who comes to get relief to be willing to

 Purpose:

-The purpose of this maxim is to prevent multiplicity of legal proceedings.
+The purpose of this maxim is to prevent multiplicity of

 Case Law: